Public Space & Room Usage Policy

 Furniture and General Usage

-- The Library has limited additional seating and tables available for rent (charges will apply).
+- The Library has limited additional seating and tables available upon request.
 Furniture may also be brought in by an outside vendor.
 Groups are responsible for arrangements with vendors including service arrangements and payment.

 - Liabilities and Insurance.
 Groups not affiliated with the University may be required to purchase insurance for the event.